-Compacted clay linings must be covered immediately and kept moist to prevent drying and cracking.
-Dry cracked sections should be removed, broken up, re-wetted and re-compacted.
+Compacted clay linings must be covered immediately and kept moist to prevent volume instability and desiccation.
+Desiccated sections should be removed, broken up, re-wetted and re-compacted.
 The placing and compaction procedures shall be carried out in such a way as to prevent the drying out of the clay.
 The clay liner shall be permanently protected from mechanical damage and drying-out with a compacted layer of sand or gravel (minimum thickness 100 millimetres).